 Data volume, velocity, variety, veracity and value are the indexes to measure Big Data deployments.
-Hadoop, as the dominant Big Data application, helps organizations to improve, initiate new business and improve research.
-Hadoop's cluster capabilities in data storage size, ingress flow and analytics speed are the objectives of today's data scientist's work.
+Hadoop, as the dominant Big Data application, helps organizations to improve, initiate new business, and advance research.
+Hadoop's cluster capabilities in data storage size, ingress flow, and analytics speed are the objectives of today's data scientist's work.
 Legacy Ethernet networks are no longer capable of delivering the performance required for Hadoop clusters.
 Multi-socket, multicore servers have outgrown legacy Gigabit Ethernet capacity, even with multiple aggregated links.

 UDA doubles the data processing throughput and reduces total job execution time by half based on the analytics workload.
 With increased CPU efficiency due to network protocol offload by RDMA, clusters will increase their corresponding computation power efficiency.
-Higher bandwidth with scale out architecture based on RDMA over InfiniBand and Ethernet provides consolidated single networking pipe to transfer larger datasets across the wire.
+Higher bandwidth with scale-out architecture based on RDMA over InfiniBand and Ethernet provides consolidated single networking pipe to transfer larger datasets across the wire.

 UDA Key Advantages